kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ###### Will enabling / using this feature result in any new API calls?

 New API calls by the kube-controller-manager:
-- List and watch for EvictionRequests.
+- List and watch for EvictionRequests and Evictions.
+- Update calls to reconcile Eviction status.
+This is also done by an active 3rd party responder and by the eviction request controller.
 - Update calls to reconcile EvictionRequest status.
-This is also done by an active 3rd party responder.
+This is also done by the eviction request controller.
 - At least one `/eviction` call for each EvictionRequest.
 And possibly more with a backoff.
 This should not dramatically increase the apiserver usage, as these calls should be made in similar situations as today.
 Instead of repeating the eviction API call manually with a components/cli (e.g. kubectl drain), it will be done by a controller.

-Responder calls and interactions with the Pod and EvictionRequest APIs
+Responder calls and interactions with the Pod and Eviction APIs
 - Alpha1 still locks the mutation of Pod's `.spec.evictionResponders`.
 If the mutability constraint is lifted in the future, it could result in N responder registration calls for each pod when it is created, which could result in performance issues.
-- There are N responders per one EvictionRequest.
+- There are N responders per one Eviction.
 Only one responder is instructed to interact with it at a time.
 This responder is instructed to update the `.status.responders[].heartbeatTime` and the rest of the responder status `.status.responders[]`.
 We validate the `heartbeatTime` and only allow periodic updates that are